4k-developer/4K-DoSer/README.md

 The script needs cURL so yes (unless you can get curl on android without root)

 ## How do I know if it worked?
-The website (or certain sections of it) will return some sort of error
+The website (or certain sections of it) will return some sort of error (Usually Error 500)

 ## Why can't I DoS anything?
 + This is is still a work in progress
 + Most likely won't work any websites
++ Try a Wordpress or Drupal powered site

 ## Don't be stupid
 In the event that is works, do not use it with malintent.
 I take no responsiblity for your actions or any damages caused by this tool.
 This is for educational and stresstesting purposes.